lgiese/lgiese.boat.io/boat.md

 <h2>Mr. Turtle got mature</h2>

-Another 3D print for a new, very robust porpeller mounting, which turnes the propellers directly satisfied our demands to the sonar boat project.
+Another 3D print for a new self designed very robust porpeller mounting, which turnes the propellers directly satisfied our demands to the sonar boat project.
 There´s enough space for all the sensors and electrical devices plus waterproof boxes.
 The equipment can be extended without problems.
 It drafts on the river stably and the platform doesn´t get wet, except from some splashes.
 It is quite agile when turning, although the manoeuvrability could still be improved.

 Additional equipment:

 <p><li><a href="https://buy.garmin.com/de-DE/DE/p/557294">Garmin </a>LIDAR Lite v3</li>
 <li><a href="{{ 'cam_engl.html' | absolute_url }}">Pan-Tilt HAT</a></li>
 <li>Micro servos</li>
-<li>Bigger drone propellers</li></p>
+<li>Bigger drone propellers</li>
+<li>4 cogs</li>
+<li>More raw material for the 3D printer</li></p>

 <div class="box alt">
 				<div class="row 50% uniform">